 Who we are

-We aim to help people manage how they respond to difficult emotions and therefore have kinder and more trusting relationships with themselves and others, to feel safer in relationships and lead more fulfilling lives.
+We help people manage how they respond to difficult emotions so they can build kinder and more trusting relationships with themselves and others, feel safer in relationships, and lead more fulfilling lives

 How to access Arts Psychotherapies treatments

-At present we cannot take self-referrals from members of the public for Arts Psychotherapies treatments.
-We can only take referrals for people who are already connected with other services in NHS Lothian.
-This might be people already using inpatient services, or children and young people connected with Child & Adolescent Mental Health Services (CAMHS).
-This can also include referrals from Community Mental Health Teams across Edinburgh and the Lothians.
-This is because we are a small service and we are trying to make sure that we are targeting our services at those in most need.
+Currently, we cannot accept self-referrals from the public for Arts Psychotherapies treatments.
+We only accept referrals for individuals already connected with other NHS Lothian services.
+This includes those using inpatient services, children and young people involved with Child & Adolescent Mental Health Services (CAMHS), and referrals from Community Mental Health Teams across Edinburgh and the Lothians.
+As a small service, we aim to prioritize those most in need.

-If you are interested in accessing arts psychotherapies, then probably the best route for you initially is to speak with your General Practitioner about your wellbeing and mental health.
-If they agree with you that a referral to your local Community Mental Health Team is appropriate then they will do this for you, and at that stage you could ask about Arts Psychotherapies.
+If you are interested in accessing Arts Psychotherapies, the best first step is to discuss your mental health and wellbeing with your General Practitioner (GP).
+If your GP agrees that a referral to your local Community Mental Health Team is appropriate, they will make the referral, and you can then inquire about Arts Psychotherapies.

 If you have any queries about accessing our services then do please contact us